Chapter 15.

 While there are undeniable biophysical limits, economic growth is fundamentally about the creation of value, which can be decoupled from ever-increasing physical consumption.
 Value can increasingly be generated through knowledge, services, innovation and efficiency.

 This principle, that constraints can be a wellspring of creativity, is powerfully illustrated in other human endeavours.
 Consider the beauty of Islamic architecture and design.
 Traditional Islamic religious art deliberately avoids figurative representations, focusing instead on intricate geometric patterns.
+This restriction did not stifle artistic expression.
+Instead, it channelled creative energy into an extraordinary flourishing of abstract beauty and mathematical precision, demonstrating how depth can arise precisely because of boundaries.

-Lessons from Natural Ecosystems
+Values and Natural Ecosystems

 These ecologies thrive through regenerative processes and the continuous cycling of resources.
 This biological perspective challenges us to reconsider how human economic systems can emulate such regenerative principles, moving beyond managing limits to actively cultivating conditions for sustained flourishing.